 Nichole Pettigrew, TLC’s Volunteer Coordinator, will continue to be in contact with volunteers to answer questions about schedules and logistics.
 You can also contact her directly via email at firstname.lastname@example.org or by phone at (719) 481-4864, ext 113.

 The CDC has issued alerts for people at risk for serious illness and we encourage everyone to review this information at https://www.cdc.gov/coronavirus/2019-ncov/specific-groups/high-risk-complications.html.
 We cannot make decisions for volunteers, but we urge everyone to make informed decisions for themselves.

 Please understand the risks and act in accordance with your own best interests.

-Although TLC has stopped providing onsite client services, we intend to continue serving our community by using remote service options to protect clients, staff, volunteers, and others who may otherwise interact at our facility.
+Although TLC has stopped providing onsite client services, we intend to continue serving our community by using remote and no-contact service options to protect clients, staff, volunteers, and others who may otherwise interact at our facility.

 We recognize that our community members have increasing needs during this challenging time and we remain committed to providing as many wraparound supports as possible to help ease the burden of these current difficult circumstances.

 We are welcoming donations of unopened, unexpired food items and sundries.
 Please view our current pantry needs or contact Brendan Rhoads, TLC’s Community Engagement Manager, for more information.
 You can email him directly at email@example.com or by phone at (719) 481-4864, ext 111.